What is prasugrel?

 You may also have bleeding on the inside of your body, such as in your stomach or intestines.
 Call your doctor at once if you have black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds.
 These could be signs of bleeding in your digestive tract.
 If you need to have any type of surgery or dental work, tell the surgeon or dentist ahead of time that you are using prasugrel.
 You may need to stop using the medicine for at least 7 days before surgery to prevent excessive bleeding.

-See also Prednisolone
+See also Cipro

 While you are taking prasugrel, do not take NSAIDs (non-steroidal anti-inflammatory drugs) without your doctor’s advice.
 NSAIDs include ibuprofen (Motrin, Advil), naproxen (Aleve, Naprosyn), diclofenac (Voltaren), diflunisal (Dolobid), etodolac (Lodine), flurbiprofen (Ansaid), indomethacin (Indocin), ketoprofen (Orudis), ketorolac (Toradol), mefenamic acid (Ponstel), meloxicam (Mobic), nabumetone (Relafen), piroxicam (Feldene), and others.